iangif/formant-annotation-tool/README.md

 This command:

-1. Downloads the required audio, TextGrid, image, and metadata files.
+1. Downloads the audio, TextGrid, image, and metadata files for the batches assigned to you.
-2. Updates your local SQLite database.
+2. Adds new corpus, batch, and token information to your local SQLite database.

 It is safe to run this command multiple times.
+Your existing annotations will remain unchanged.

 Run it again whenever:

-* new batches are assigned to you;
+- new batches are assigned to you;
-* existing batch metadata has been updated;
+- existing batch files or metadata are updated; or
-* you want to ensure your local copy is current.
+- you want to make sure your local copy is current.

 > [!NOTE]
-> Each batch can range from 400 MB to 1 GB, so make sure your machine has space before loading in a corpus.
+> Each batch can range from approximately **400 MB to 1 GB**.
+Allow at least **5 GB of free space per corpus** before loading it.
-> For each corpus, allow at least 5 GB of free space.

 ---

 ## Starting the App

+> [!TIP]
+> Before starting a new annotation session, it is a good idea to update the tool:
+>
+> ```bash
+> git pull
+> uv sync
+> ```

 Launch the annotation app: